 How much can you earn?
 Let’s say for a moment you spend $800 per month on dining out ($200 per week on average) and that you also spend $1,500 per month at U.S. supermarkets.
-In that case, one year of spending would leave you with 110,400 American Express Membership Rewards points, which gives you a value of roughly $1,104 when redeemed through the Membership Rewards portal for airfare or around $662 when redeemed as cash back on your statement.
+In that case, one year of spending would earn you 110,400 American Express Membership Rewards points, which gives you a value of roughly $1,104 when redeemed through the Membership Rewards portal for airfare or around $662 when redeemed as cash back on your statement.

 Uber and Uber Eats enthusiasts